Choosing a Mattress for lower back pain

 Adjustable Beds for back pain

-Many sufferers of back pain find adjustable beds good where the sleeping angle
+Many sufferers of back pain find adjustable beds good where the sleeping anglecan be adjusted for comfort and changed when discomfort occurs.
+Some back

 sleepers like support under the knees for example.